Stray Kids discography

-South Korean boy band Stray Kids have released six studio albums (four Korean and two Japanese), four compilation albums, one reissue, fifteen extended plays (eleven Korean and four Japanese), one mixtape, three single albums, and fourty singles.
-As of December 2024, Stray Kids has sold over 31 million album shipments; 28 million were Korean releases and 3 million were Japanese releases.
-The International Federation of the Phonographic Industry (IFPI) ranked Stray Kids as the seventh best-selling artist globally of 2022, the third of 2023, and the fifth of 2024.
+South Korean boy band Stray Kids have released six studio albums (four Korean and two Japanese), five compilation albums, one reissue, sixteen extended plays (twelve Korean and four Japanese), two mixtapes, three single albums, and forty five singles.
+As of May 2026, Stray Kids has sold over 40 million album shipments; 36 million were Korean releases and 4 million were Japanese releases.
+The International Federation of the Phonographic Industry (IFPI) ranked Stray Kids as the seventh best-selling artist globally of 2022, the third of 2023, the fifth of 2024, and the second in 2025.

 Following the completion of the eponymous survival show in 2017, Stray Kids released an extended play (EP) Mixtape which debuted at number two on Gaon Album Chart and Billboard World Albums chart.
 The group officially debuted in 2018 with EP I Am Not, followed by other two I Am series EPs, I Am Who and I Am You.
 In 2019, Stray Kids released Clé series EPs: Clé 1: Miroh, Clé 2: Yellow Wood, and Clé: Levanter.
 The group earned their first South Korean music program win with the fourth EP's lead single "Miroh".

 Stray Kids debuted in Japan with the Japanese version of "Levanter", "Double Knot", and "My Pace", as well as the re-recorded version of their songs from the previous album compiled in the compilation album SKZ2020.
 The album debuted at number three on both the Oricon Albums Chart and Billboard Japan Hot Albums.
 The group also released its first Japanese single "Top" and its B-side "Slump" which was used as the opening and ending theme of the anime Kami no Tō -Tower of God-.
 The single debuted at number one on the Japanese Oricon Singles Chart, making Stray Kids the fourth foreign male artists to debut at number one on the chart with their first single.
 Not long after, the group released its first Japanese EP All In which debuted at number two on the Oricon Albums Chart and Billboard Japan Hot Albums.